elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> CSS keyframes are used to define stages and styles in a CSS animation.
+They provide control over an animation's intermediary steps, enabling complex animations.
+    </div><br />
-  <div><strong>Interview Response:</strong> The @keyframes CSS at-rule controls the intermediate steps in a CSS animation sequence by defining styles for keyframes (or waypoints) along the animation sequence.
+  <div><strong>Detailed Response:</strong> The @keyframes CSS at-rule controls the intermediate steps in a CSS animation sequence by defining styles for keyframes (or waypoints) along the animation sequence.
 This process gives more control over the intermediate steps of the animation sequence than transitions.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />